 Lake George, New York is the place to be this summer!

 The countdown is on!
-We are less than 4 months away from the Adirondack Wine & Food Festival- June 29th and 30th, 2019!
+We are 1 month away from the Adirondack Wine & Food Festival- June 29th and 30th, 2019!

 This event might be the main reason you are visiting Lake George, NY, but there are virtually unlimited activities, attractions and other great things to do in the area to make your visit memorable.
 Recently, USA Today ranked Lake George as the “best weekend getaway in New York State.”
 From outdoor recreational activities with family to hanging out by the Lake with your besties, Lake George has it all.
 But don’t wait to set up your lodging accommodations…rooms sell out fast!
 Read on for tips and suggestions on how to make your weekend in Lake George amazing.

 If you haven’t purchased festival tickets yet and you’re wondering what is included in each type of Tasting Ticket, check out these two blog posts about what’s included in a General Admission and VIP Tasting Ticket.